 Also note any differences between writing a resume in your country and the United States.
 For example, do not include a photo on your resume or your marital status.
 Keep your resume one page or shorter.

 Start networking with professors, fellow students, guest lecturers and speakers, everyone!
-Connect with them on LinkedIn or send a follow-up email to make sure they remember you.
-You never know when those connections might come in handy.
+Connecting with them on LinkedIn is also a great idea, as you never know when those connections might come in handy.
 If you’re a student abroad, seek out the American students studying on your campus -- whether they’re from Los Angeles or Little Rock, they just might be able to help you out.

 You should also utilize online job and internship websites to search for openings.
 And in your preparation, make sure you practice your English if it isn’t your native language, and research terminology in your field.
 It’s a good idea to spend time reading American articles and publications about your industry.